deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 > </details>

-> The table compares the performance of two different value functions, one fine-tuned and another using GPT-40-mini, in terms of success rate (SR) on the WebArena benchmark.
+> This table compares the success rate of web agents using different value functions (a fine-tuned LLM vs. GPT-40-mini) for policy optimization.

 {{< table-caption >}}